“Street Notes” aka SIDEWALK ROMANCE: WHEN STRANGERS LOSE THEIR SHIT is a project I never started consciously, but pursued continuously.

 From analog to digital: Preserve and present

-In a digital world like ours, reminders of all kinds are being created on your device, hacked into your smartphone/calendar/email/siri/whatever tool of choice on demand.
+In a digital world like ours, reminders of all kinds are being created on your device, hacked into your smartphone/calendar/email/siri/whatever tool.
 Why go the extra mile and grab a pen and a piece of paper?
 Digital reminders are quick and anonymous bits and bytes, and once each list has been checked, you just touch the little recycle bin icon and erase them from both your device and, ultimately, your memory.

 “Knopf von meiner Hose ist an einer kleinen Seitentasche!